stanfordnlp/stanza/_pages/ner_new_language.md

 "short name" for the dataset.
 The language code for Bangla is `bn`, and the authors of this dataset are all at Daffodil University, so we choose `bn_daffodil`.

 Next, we write a short script which does each of these things.
+Our conversion script adjusts all of the tags so they fit a `B-TAG`, `I-TAG`, `E-TAG` scheme and randomly splits the training data into train & dev sets.
+We set a random seed for the random split so that the split is repeatable.
+Note that not all of these changes are always necessary for different datasets.
+All that is necessary is for the script to turn the raw input into BIO format, at which point you can call the function to translate it into `.json`

 We will call this script

 ```
 stanza/utils/datasets/ner/convert_bn_daffodil.py